Sqaz33/jvm/theory/jvm-structure.md

 For example, the *iadd* instruction adds two `int` values together.
 It requires that the `int` values to be added be the top two values of the operand stack, pushed there by previous instructions.
 Both of the `int` values are popped from the operand stack.
 They are added, and their sum is pushed back onto the operand stack.
 Subcomputations may be nested on the operand stack, resulting in values that can be used by the encompassing computation.

+Each entry on the operand stack can hold a value of any Java Virtual Machine type, including a value of type `long` or type `double`.

+Values from the operand stack must be operated upon in ways appropriate to their types.
+It is not possible, for example, to push two `int` values and subsequently treat them as a `long` or to push two `float` values and subsequently add them with an *iadd* instruction.
+A small number of Java Virtual Machine instructions (the *dup* instructions ([§*dup*](https://docs.oracle.com/javase/specs/jvms/se11/html/jvms-6.html#jvms-6.5.dup "dup")) and *swap* ([§*swap*](https://docs.oracle.com/javase/specs/jvms/se11/html/jvms-6.html#jvms-6.5.swap "swap"))) operate on run-time data areas as raw values without regard to their specific types; these instructions are defined in such a way that they cannot be used to modify or break up individual values.
+These restrictions on operand stack manipulation are enforced through `class` file verification ([§4.10](https://docs.oracle.com/javase/specs/jvms/se11/html/jvms-4.html#jvms-4.10 "4.10.
+Verification of class Files")).

+At any point in time, an operand stack has an associated depth, where a value of type `long` or `double` contributes two units to the depth and a value of any other type contributes one unit.

 ## Types and the Java Virtual Machine

 Most of the instructions in the Java Virtual Machine instruction set encode type information about the operations they perform.
 For instance, the *iload* instruction loads the contents of a local variable, which must be an `int`, onto the operand stack.
 The *fload* instruction does the same with a `float` value.
 The two instructions may have identical implementations, but have distinct opcodes.